All Episodes

 dan friesen

-But there is one URL that I thought was unattainable, that I thought never would be able to be snatched up, but I have snatched it up, and it was cheap.
+But there is one URL that I thought was unattainable that I thought never would be able to be snatched up, but I have snatched it up and it was cheap.

 $12 a year.

-This was not an expensive URL.
+This was not an expensive.

 That is cheap.

-AlexJonesIsAnIdiot.com is our website for this.
+AlexJonesisanIdiot.com is our website for this.

-That coverage is there, and you can enjoy it at your leisure.
+The great reset coverage is there, and you can enjoy it at your leisure.

-It's long.
+It's long, too long.

-Too long, many have said.
+Many have said.

 jordan holmes

-Who owned that URL, and how does that work?
+And how does that work?

 dan friesen